 3. Use only essential citations.
 There are stylistic differences in scientific writing; some like to cite extensively; others less so.
 For commentary purposes, cite only works absolutely essential to support your point.
 Going as light as possible on references provides more space for commentaries.

 4. Use a short title that emphasizes your key message.
 Do not use “A Reply to X” as either the title or subtitle.
 It will be clear in context that all commentaries are a reply to a particular paper.

 5. Do not include an abstract.

 6. Make sure there is full author info (name, affiliation, address, phone, email) for all authors.
+This information should be added to Manuscript Central during submission, not included in the uploaded paper, unless it is in the form of a title page.
 Authors must be individuals (e.g., a paper cannot be listed as authored by “the XYZ Group”).
 We must know who the authors are, and the authors must assign copyright to SIOP prior to publication.

 Commentaries will be peer reviewed; it is expected that some will be accepted and some rejected.
 Criteria for acceptance include clarity and coherence of the position espoused, technical soundness, and reviewer judgment as to the degree to which the commentary contributes to greater insight and understanding of the topic.

 One point of note is that a small set of reviewers read and evaluates all commentaries.
 Reviewers need to compare commentaries for issues of redundancy and to make evaluations of relative merit (e.g., given journal page constraints, which commentaries are strongest?).
 Given these demands on reviewers, the level of detail of reviewer comments will typically be far less than that received for typical journal submission.